Hrashid789/ora2pgWorkshop/README.md

-# Migrating Oracle to Azure SQL and PostgreSQL
+# Migrating Oracle to PostgreSQL
 ![migrate1](Media/migrate1.jpg)

 # Why Migrating from Oracle to Azure PostgreSQL?